Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning: Our Proposed Model

-Traditional solutions could not handle many scenario problems such as \textit{Implicit Relation Reasoning} and \textit{Subgraph neighborhood Constraint}.
-Inspired by the competitive performance of previous work EmbedKGQA \cite{apoorv2020embedKGQA}, we observe that the global relation knowledge and structure information preserved in KG embedding could be potentially used to solve these issues efficiently and improve the overall question answering accuracy.
+Traditional solutions could not handle many scenario problems such as \textit{Implicit Relation Reasoning} and \textit{Subgraph Neighborhood Constraint}.
+Inspired by the competitive performance of previous work EmbedKGQA \cite{apoorv2020embedKGQA}, we observe that the global relation knowledge and structure information preserved in KG embedding could potentially be used to resolve these issues efficiently and improve the overall accuracy of question answering.

-In this work, our used KG is also embedded in continuous low-dimensional vector space to obtain all sparse representations for all entities and relations existed in KG so as to simplify computations on the KG.
+In this work, our used KG is also embedded in continuous low-dimensional vector space to obtain all sparse representations for all entities and relations that existed in KG so we can simplify computations on the KG.
 We apply the \textit{Complex Embeddings} (ComplEx) \cite{trouillon2016ComplEx} approach to embed relations and entities in complex vector space.
 Compared with traditional KG embedding methods like \textit{TransE} \cite{bordes2013transe} and its extensions, semantic matching models such as Holographic Embeddings \cite{nickel2016holo}, ComplEx and RESCAL \cite{nickel2011rescal} have shown that they can generally yield better results.
 All KG embeddings are initialized randomly from uniform distributions.
-Generally, the hyper-parameters about entity and relation embedding dimension are not less than 100 and in this paper we set embedding dimension at 200 which follows previous similar works.
+Generally, the hyper-parameters about entity and relation embedding dimension are not less than 100 and, in this paper, we set embedding dimension at 200 which follows previous similar works.

-In each training steps, positive facts which present correct real-world relational triples are sampled from all factoid triples existing in KG.
-Negative facts which present fake factoid relational triples are generated from negative sampling in negative example generation step, where it randomly replaces the tail entity with an incorrect entity or replaces the relation with incorrect relation.
+In each training step, positive facts which present correct real-world relational triples are sampled from all factoid triples existing in KG.
+Negative facts which present fake factoid relational triples are generated from negative sampling in the negative example generation step, where it randomly replaces the tail entity with an incorrect entity or replaces the relation with incorrect relation.

-Considering about the samples count ratio of positive to negative ones, Trouillon et al. \cite{trouillon2016ComplEx} further investigated the influence of different number of negative samples for each positive one.
-Their work demonstrates that generating more negatives usually lead to better performance, and around fifty negatives per positive example is an appropriate trade-off between reasoning accuracy and training cost, so our implementations also follow this prior setting.
+Considering the samples count ratio of positive to negative ones, Trouillon et al. \cite{trouillon2016ComplEx} further investigated the influence of different numbers of negative samples for each positive one.
+Their work demonstrates that generating more negatives usually leads to better performance, and around fifty negatives per positive example is an appropriate trade-off between reasoning accuracy and training cost.
+So, our implementations also follow this prior setting.